hftf/roirpt/README.md

 <kbd>^\*-</kbd> is used for IPA fingerspelling, and
 <kbd>^\*-P</kbd> for suprasegmental symbols.
-The consonant series follows the convention of
+The consonants follow the convention of
 `H` for fricative (if the base is plosive) or palato-alveolar (if the base is already fricative), `R` for retroflex, and
 `HR` for palatal (i.e. alveolo-palatal).
-The vowel series follows the convention of
+The vowels follow the convention of
 `-F` for turned or barred variants.

 <table>